KooperL/marketo-developer.en/help/mobile/ionic.md

 ---
-title: "Ionic"
+title: Ionic
-feature: "Mobile Marketing"
+feature: Mobile Marketing
-description: "Using Ionic with Marketo for mobile devices"
+description: Using Ionic with Marketo for mobile devices
+exl-id: 204e5fb4-c9d6-43a6-9d77-0b2a67ddbed3
 ---
 # Ionic

 This topic describes how to integrate the Marketo Cordova Plugin.
 Ionic capacitor is not currently supported.